GlaucioOliveira/CIT-261/topics/local-storage/README.md

 Local Storage is much more efficient and allows more information to be stored (the limitation depends on the browser). <a href="https://developer.chrome.com/apps/offline_storage" target="_blank">For Chrome it's 5 MBs the default limit</a>.
 Below there is an example of working with Local Storage to store Simple data, arrays, and objects.

+**NOTE**: To save Objects on LocalStorage, we need to cast the object into a JSON string (with the JSON.stringify function) and them save the result (the string).
+To restore the information we need to use the JSON parse to turn the string back into an Object.
+This is also demonstrated on the code below.

 ````html
 <script>
   function saveUserName(){